-We present a catalog of 47 Wide-Angle Tailed radio galaxies (WATs), the WATCAT, selected combining observations from the National Radio Astronomy Observatory/Very Large Array Sky Survey (NVSS), the Faint Images of the Radio Sky at Twenty-Centimeters (FIRST) and the Sloan Digital Sky Survey (SDSS), and mainly built including a radio morphological classification.
-We included in the catalog only radio sources showing two-sided jets with two clear "warmspots" (i.e. jet knots as bright as 20% of the nucleus) lying on the opposite side of the radio core, and having classical extended emission resembling a plume beyond them.
-The catalog is limited to redshifts $z \le 0.15$ , and lists only sources with radio emission extended beyond 30 kpc from the host galaxy.
-We found that host galaxies of WATCAT sources are all luminous ( $-20.5 \ge M_r \ge -23.7$ ), red early-type galaxies with black hole masses in the range $10^8 \le M{\rm BH} \le 10^9 M{\odot}$ .
-The spectroscopic classification indicates that they are all low excitation galaxies (LEGs).
-Comparing WAT multifrequency properties with those of FR I and FR II radio galaxies at the same redshifts, we conclude that WATs show multifrequency properties remarkably similar to FR I radio galaxies, having radio power of typical FR IIs.
+We present a catalog of 47 wide-angle tailed radio galaxies (WATs), the WATCAT, mainly built including a radio morphological classification; WATs were selected by combining observations from the National Radio Astronomy Observatory/Very Large Array Sky Survey (NVSS), the Faint Images of the Radio Sky at Twenty-Centimeters (FIRST), and the Sloan Digital Sky Survey (SDSS).
+We included in the catalog only radio sources showing two-sided jets with two clear "warmspots" (i.e., jet knots as bright as 20% of the nucleus) lying on the opposite side of the radio core, and having classical extended emission resembling a plume beyond them.
+The catalog is limited to redshifts $z \le 0.15$, and lists only sources with radio emission extended beyond 30 kpc from the host galaxy.
+We found that host galaxies of WATCAT sources are all luminous ($-20.5 \ge M_r \ge -23.7$), red early-type galaxies with black hole masses in the range $10^8 \le M{BH} \le 10^9 M{\odot}$.
+The spectroscopic classification indicates that they are all low-excitation galaxies (LEGs).
+Comparing WAT multifrequency properties with tose of FR I and FR II radio galaxies at the same redshifts, we conclude that WATs show multifrequency properties remarkably similar to FR I radio galaxies, having radio power of typical FR IIs.